Exciting Updates with Where To Explore Next & GPSmyCity Partnership

 An April visit to Tbilisi, Georgia – a quick guide

-We have continued to work our way through our goal of visiting all 51 European countries which led to a post anniversary break to Georgia in April.
-Georgia was our 47th country and somewhere we had wanted to visit for some time; it just seemed quite difficult to get there from the UK.
-Flights were somewhat expensive and a struggle to find affordable direct flights so instead we decided to fly via Antalya in Turkiye and spend a couple of days visiting a friend.
-The highlights of our trip were yet to come when we jetted from Antalya for the 2 hour flight to Tbilisi.
+We have continued to work our way through our goal of visiting all 51 European countries, which led to a post-anniversary break to Georgia in April.
+Georgia was our 47th European country, and somewhere we had wanted to visit for some time; it just seemed quite difficult to get there from the UK.
+Flights were somewhat expensive and a struggle to find affordable direct flights, so instead we decided to fly via Antalya in Turkiye and spend a couple of days visiting a friend.
+The highlights of our trip were yet to come when we jetted from Antalya for the 2-hour flight to Tbilisi.

 Continue reading “An April visit to Tbilisi, Georgia – a quick guide”